cu-ecen-aeld/final-project-TalHal/README.md

 buildroot

 # Hardware Platform
-1 Rapberry PI 4.
-Booted from sdcard burned with sdcard image created by buildroot build for Raspberry PI.
+Rapberry PI (Specifically used version 4). sdcard.img is burned to sdcard.

 # Open Source Projects Used
-Project would be based on Assignment 5 buildroot.
+Project would be based on Assignment 5 buildroot as a starting point that include buildroot.

 # Previously Discussed Content

 # New Content
-Creating a tun/tap netdevice
+How to create a tun/tap netdevice.
-encryption/decryption
-Network drivers
+Setup a Network driver
+Client/server with RAW sockets.

 # Shared Material
 Using assignment 5 buildroot as a starting point.

 # Source Code Organization
-TBD: Modify the content below:

-Buildroot Repository will be hosted at https://github.com/cu-ecen-aeld/final-project-TalHal

-Network driver code will be hosted in in a repository at https://github.com/cu-ecen-aeld/final-project-TalHal
+All code will be hosted at https://github.com/cu-ecen-aeld/final-project-TalHal

-Encrypt Application would be hosted in https://github.com/cu-ecen-aeld/final-project-TalHal

-Decrypt Application would be hosted at https://github.com/cu-ecen-aeld/final-project-TalHal

 ## Team project members: